ejamesc/orgtop/README.md

 Dev notes
 ---------
-create a database called 'orgtop_dev'
+Create a database called 'shadowsun7_orgtop' (Or change the database url in `environment.rb` - forgive me, I was too lazy to generalized this)

 Create a config.yml file with the following properties: